jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 3, 2024**_
+The election day is coming up this week.
+Polls will close after Tuesday Nov 5.

 _**November 2, 2024**_
 Apple's iphone sales, which claimed to be equipped with the last AI technologies, failed to impress investors.